Serpentcoil Island

 • This bracelet costs 2500 Gitan in this game.

-• Prioritize equipment with high stats instead of focusing on runes (special abilities).
+• Prioritize equipment with high base value instead of focusing on runes (special abilities).

 • Resonance can add to stats, like Katana + Iron Shield = +3 attack and defense.